CleanTalk/gf-doboard-addon/README.md

 1. Upload the plugin files to the `/wp-content/plugins/gf-doboard-addon` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to Gravity Forms → doBoard settings.
+3. Go to **Gravity Forms Settings → doBoard** and enter your doBoard user token (global setting).
-4. Enter your doBoard credentials and configure integration options.
+4. For each form, go to **Forms → Form Settings → doBoard Feeds** and configure the integration options (account, project, board, labels, etc.).
 5. Save your settings.
-Tasks will now be created automatically on form submission.
+Tasks will now be created automatically on form submission according to your feed configuration.

 ## Support